ihasanarnob/nursing-home-project/README.md

   - In this ever changing field of health care where shorter hospital stays is the trend, the need for skilled as well as non-skilled nursing in the private home increases.
 We at home nursing service in bangladesh have been helping families achieve the highest level of care possible in home nursing services.
 Our primary concern is to provide our patient with the exact care prescribed by his or her physician.
 We are in close contact with a patient’s physician at all times and work specifically with written doctor’s orders.

 - More

   - Pills & Cure is a Home Health nursing home service in Dhaka Agency.
 The office is located in House- 40, Nadda Road, Bashundhara, Dhaka.
 It employs Registered Nurses, Licensed Practical Nurses, and Nursing Assistants.
 Services can be provided by a Registered Nurse on an intermittent visit basis as outlined by Medicare regulations, Home Nursing Services can also be provided as warranted.

--Mission
+- Mission

--Home nursing service in Bangladesh provides services to families to help clients remain in their home.
+  - Home nursing service in Bangladesh provides services to families to help clients remain in their home.
     We enable the client to maintain an optimum level of well-being while maximizing their independence and freedom of choice at a very affordable cost for both long and short-term care.Clients and their families receive one-on-one attention from our professional staff

--Additional Information
+- Additional Information

-    -We are a small family owned and operated business.
+  - We are a small family owned and operated business.
-    -We have been in business since 2005.
+  - We have been in business since 2005.
-    -We are State licensed and Medicare certified.
+  - We are State licensed and Medicare certified.
-    -We do through background screening of our staff including previous work history checks, criminal   background checks, child abuse clearance checks and drug abuse tests when warranted.
-    -Our staff is actually hired employees they are not contracted out from other agencies.
+  - Our staff is actually hired employees they are not contracted out from other agencies.